osgilliath/modern-picasso/README.md

 # modern-picasso
 ## Overview
 Python program to draw using your camera and fingers!!
-This is a simple real-time air drawing application using Python, OpenCV and MediaPipe, for everyone who doesn't have a notebook, yet have a pc with a webcam somehow
+This is a simple real-time air drawing application using Python, OpenCV and MediaPipe, for everyone who doesn't have a notebook, yet have a pc with a webcam somehow.
+You can draw using your finger and also save your masterpiece as an image.

 ## Features
 - Real-time hand and finger tracking